 As mentioned above, site plan surveys are most often requested to obtain building permits for property improvements.
 However, there are other reasons to obtain this survey besides just getting a permit.
 For example, if the site is in a flood plain, an engineer may need to look at a site plan in order to come up with a strategy for grading the land.
 A site plan survey can also serve as a measure for accuracy to make sure the building or addition is being built correctly.
 In short, anytime you are planning for some sort of improvement that interacts with the land, from add-ons to driveways to below-ground pools, a site plan survey may be a good idea, even if your local authorities do not require it.

 WHAT A SITE PLAN SURVEY ENTAILS

 The level of detail in a site plan is usually determined by the governing jurisdiction for the site.
-Georgia Land Surveying works closely with builders, architects, landscape architects and government officials to create a site plan that satisfies the property owner while conforming to the requirements of the governing jurisdiction.
-Standard site plans will show the existing and proposed improvements, topography, tree location, tree recompense, proposed grading, silt and tree fencing and lot coverage calculations.
+Standard site plans will show the existing and proposed improvements, topography, tree location, tree recompense, proposed grading, silt and tree fencing, and lot coverage calculations.
 Most of the governing jurisdictions now have checklists online to give you an idea of the requirements.
 A good search might be “residential site plan checklist”.